FBibonne/Spring-Boot-Properties-Logger/README.md

 Inlined\ Test\ Properties
 ```

-# First set default exclusions : RECOMMENDED
+> At first line, set default exclusions (RECOMMENDED) then add others exclusions :
-# Then add others exclusions :
+>
-## for the the application.properties file :
+> 2. at second line, for the the application.properties file,
-## for ../secrets/secret.properties file :
+> 3. at third line for ../secrets/secret.properties file
-## for command ligne arguments :
+> 4. at fourth line for command ligne arguments
-## properties attributs for tests :
+> 5. at fifth line for then properties attributes for tests

 ### Prefix list for displayed properties

-**Feature controller by `properties.logger.prefix-for-propertie`**
+**Feature controller by `properties.logger.prefix-for-properties`**

 ### Properties with hidden values